nohabrafi/cars-oop-crudapp/README.md

 # cars-oop-crudapp

-This is a simple REST application that was written using object-oriented PHP.
+This is a simple REST application that was written using object-oriented PHP and some javascript.
 It is able to Create, Update, Read and Delete.

 ![1](https://user-images.githubusercontent.com/93218724/159558227-05539fa9-585b-4e9a-a770-3a5a8988b43b.png)